-Kidney disease mutations found in a genomic blind spotFebruary 11th, 2013 by Leah Eisenstadt, Broad Institute in Genetics /
+Kidney disease mutations found in a genomic blind spotFebruary 11, 2013 by Leah Eisenstadt, Broad Institute in Medicine & Health / Genetics

 (Medical Xpress)—Advances in DNA sequencing technology during the past decade have given scientists powerful tools to peer into the genomes of humans and other species.
 Despite the efficiency and sophistication of these technologies – known as massively parallel, or next-generation, sequencers – some of the genome's secrets still remain hidden.